Icezones instead of firewalls: extended entanglement beyond the event horizon and unitary evaporation of a black hole: Conclusions

-In Sections \ref{u} and \ref{I} , we pointed out that the claim of early and late Hawking radiation being maximally entangled due to unitarity is not precise enough.
-When an old black hole is present, the early radiation must be maximally entangled with the system of the late mode plus the black hole, and not separately with each of them, as we illustrated in Fig.~\ref{process}.
 Due to the extended nature of the entanglements, the horizon is not always well described by a quantum Rindler space.
 In addition, the late mode at the end of evaporation is not the same as the late mode at the moment when it was emitted.
-As a black hole ages, its horizon slowly freezes due to interacting low energy modes forming an icezone as shown in Fig.~\ref{icezone}.
+As a black hole ages, its horizon is slowly modified in a quantum mechanical sense due to interacting low energy modes forming an icezone as shown in Fig.~\ref{icezone}.
 Using only local physics this icezone increases the entanglement over larger and larger spatial distances as the black hole evaporates and it would be interesting to explore connections with the wormhole picture described in Ref.~\cite{Maldacena:2013xja}.

-In Sections \ref{c} and \ref{b}, we pointed out another important effect in this context, whose discussion is missing in the existing literature on this topic.
-The amount of entanglement of a given bipartite quantum state of some quantum field is not an observer independent quantity.
-For example, two inertial observers in flat spacetime would agree that the state in question is maximally entangled.
-However, if one of the observers is accelerated, the Unruh effect would lead to degradation of entanglement.
-Similarly, in the black hole spacetime the random thermal noise (Hawking effect) would also lead to loss of quantum correlations near the event horizon.
-In curved spacetimes the situation is even worse because two nearby inertial observers are relatively accelerated due to the geodesic deviation.
-As a result, except in flat space even locally inertial observers might not agree on the degree of entanglement.

-This entanglement degradation is important in the context of the firewall paradox.
-Alice, an infalling observer, needs to perform multiple measurements to make sure that the entanglements in question hold.
-It is very likely that she would have to spend a long time outside of the horizon in order to observe the relevant modes and perform the necessary entanglement measurements on them.
-Thus, trying to examine the evaporating black hole system, Alice would realize that the entanglement she inferred between the two modes actually disappeared as she accelerated to stay at a fixed radial coordinate outside of the horizon.
-The horizon destroys any initial entanglement due to the random thermal noise and nothing more dramatic or unconventional is really needed, see Refs.~\cite{Page:2013mqa,Susskind:2012rm} for complementary arguments.